Meshcapade/SMPL_blender_addon/README.md

 ## Facial Expressions

-SMPLX and SUPR bodies have facial expression support.
+SMPL-X and SUPR bodies have facial expression support.
 The plugin comes with 6 pre-baked facial expressions (Pleasant, Happy, Excited, Sad, Frustrated, and Angry), a `Random Facial Expression` button, and a `Reset` button to set the facial expression back to normal.
 For finer control of the facial expressions, select the mesh in Object Mode and open the Object Data Properties tab.
 Under Shape Keys, you can edit th eshape keys that start with `Exp` to modify the facial expression.

 ## Modifying Shape and Loading Poses